 In some religious philosophies, it is thought that Satan is a fallen angel known as Lucifer, the former morning star and bringer of the light.
 He was said to challenge God, attempt to overthrow His power and for this was punished by being cast out of heaven.
 This story is very close to the myth of Neptune attempting to overthrow his brother Jupiter for want of power.
 The devil has often been portrayed holding a trident.

 It is thought that Satan who has other names such as Beelzebub, Maara and the Father of Lies is the personification of evil and in religious history tried to tempt Jesus Christ and Buddha to worship him instead of God.
-Satan continues to try and deceive and manipulate humans to turn away from goodness and God with lies and promises of power, rich wealth and glory as seen in certain people, and most recently in the father of lies who is the current president of the USA and other politicians who manipulate with lies to obtain or maintain power.
+Satan continues to try and deceive and manipulate humans to turn away from goodness and God with lies and promises of power, rich wealth and glory as seen in certain people, and most recently in the father of lies who is the current president of the USA and in other politicians or religious leaders who manipulate with lies to obtain or maintain power and control.

 The late author and American psychiatrist M. Scott Peck wrote the bestselling book “The Road Less Travelled” first published in 1978.
 Perhaps due to its religious content it took six years to become a bestseller and eventually sold more than 10 million copies and was often quoted by therapists and followers of the New Age movement of the late 20th century.
 In this book he detailed his views about love, religion and spirituality based on his psychiatric practice and personal experience.
 Many people found therapeutic and spiritual healing through his ideas and utilise his viewpoints to understand better pathways to mental health, higher spirituality and healing.